Skip to Content

 Funding Body: Massey University

 I began my teaching career with an intensely practical Certificate in Teaching English as a Foreign Language from International House, UK, one of the precursors to the current Cambridge Certificate.
-This was followed up with enrolment in the Diploma of Second Language Teaching from Massey University, a qualification which, in its current evolution as the Postgraduate Diploma in Applied Linguistics, I now coordinate and teach on.
+This was followed up with enrolment in the Diploma of Second Language Teaching from Massey University, a qualification which, in its current evolution as the Postgraduate Diploma in Applied Linguistics, I now teach on.
 My TESOL teaching has been in a wide range of contexts, from large classes in a traditional Chinese university, to private English language centre and polytechnic classes, one-to-one tuition, English language suppor,t and English for Academic Purposes for ESOL leatners at university level.
 Since 2002, I have added distance teaching and Linguistics classes at Massey University to my repertoire.

 I bring the same approach to my work as a supervisor, working hard to provide support to students developing skills in a very new area.